-Federal regulations require students to cash a federally funded check within a timely manner.
+- 4. Federal regulations require students to cash a federally funded check within a timely manner.
 All checks issues by Vermont Law and Graduate School expire 180 days from the date of issue.
 Checks can be reissued; however, a student must submit the Stop Payment form provided by Student Accounts.
-A stop payment fee will be assessed on any check over \$250.

-- 1. Checks that are not picked up within 21 days of being issued that are the result of a disbursement of federal funds will be voided and returned to the loan lender.
-Students will have the ability to request the funds again within the same semester if needed. - A paper notice will be put in the student's mailbox at 14 days, giving the one week (seven days) to make necessary arrangements to pick up the check. - 2.
-Checks that are not picked up within the 21 days of being issued, but are not the result of a disbursement of federal funds, will be voided at the end of the semester from which they were issued and applied back to the student's account. - 3.
+A stop payment fee will be assessed on any check over \$250. - 5.
+Checks that are not picked up within 21 days of being issued that are the result of a disbursement of federal funds will be voided and returned to the loan lender.
+Students will have the ability to request the funds again within the same semester if needed. - a.
+A paper notice will be put in the student's mailbox at 14 days, giving the one week (seven days) to make necessary arrangements to pick up the check. - 6.
 Checks that are issued near the end of a semester must be be picked up within 21 days of being issued or they will be voided.
-All checks issued by VLGS expire 180 days from the date of issue.
+All checks issued by VLGS expire 180 days from the date of issue. - 7.
 Checks can be reissued.
 To request a reissued check, a student must submit the Stop Payment form provided by Student Accounts.
 A stop-payment fee will be assessed on any check over \$250.00 When a refund is issued, an email notification will be sent to the student's Vermont Law and Graduate School email address.
 If the student has not received notification of a refund, the student should view their account on CampusWeb.
 All charges must be paid in full before refunds can be issued.
 If a student has a miscellaneous charge (health insurance, library fine, software charge, etc.) on their account and have signed a Non-allowable Charge Form, indicating "NO", a refund will not be issued until the charge is paid, or a new form is submitted, indicating "YES".
 Valid photo identification is required when picking up a refund check.
 Any student who reports a refund check as lost will be required to complete a Reissue Form before a new check will be processed.
 Reissued refunds will be subject to a \$28 stop-payment charge on the student's account.
-This charge will be deducted from original refund check amount.

-ACH deposit is now available for students.

-Sign into Campus Web using your current username and password.
-Click on the Business Office link in the blue ribbon at the top.
+This charge will be deducted from original refund check amount. - 8.
+ACH deposit is now available for students. - a.
+Sign into Campus Web using your current username and password. - b.
+Click on the Business Office link in the blue ribbon at the top. - c.
 Select "My Refunds" from the menu on the left.

-Please be sure to read all the information provided.

-ACH deposits that are returned for any reason (wrong account, routing number, closed account, etc.,) are subject to a \$10 fee.

-Vermont Law and Graduate School is unable to void and re-issue or issue a refund check in two or more separate checks for mobile banking purposes.

-Additional mailing options (overnight/next day delivery) are available for refund checks, at the expense of the student.
+Be sure to read all the information provided. - d.
+ACH deposits that are returned for any reason (wrong account, routing number, closed account, etc.,) are subject to a \$10 fee. - I. Vermont Law and Graduate School is unable to void and re-issue or issue a refund check in two or more separate checks for mobile banking purposes. - J. Additional mailing options (overnight/ next day delivery) are available for refund checks, at the expense of the student.
 Such expenses will be deducted from refund checks prior to being issued.